ahollister/wp-utils.nvim/README.md

 Here's an example of the use case I wrote this plugin for.

-I have a plugin for running the PHPCBF command on save, which can take an absolute path for the executable as a setup option and an optional ruleset.
+I have a [plugin for running the phpcbf command](https://github.com/ahollister/phpcbf.nvim) on save, which can take an absolute path for the executable as a setup option and an optional ruleset.

 In WP installs I have a composer setup that handles the ruleset and provides the phpcbf script at: `WP_ROOT/vendor/bin/phpcbf`

-Therefore I can use the commands provided by WP-Utils to determine the options passed to the PHPCBF plugin.
+Therefore I can use the commands provided by WP-Utils to determine the options passed to the PHPCBF.nvim plugin.

-This is what that configuration for PHPCBF looks like, making use of WP-Utils:
+This is what that configuration looks like, providing different options for WP vs other php environments:

 ```
 local is_wp = require("wp-utils.utils").is_wp()